 The following outlines Southeastern's mathematics and English proficiency requirements.
-Students who pass Mathematics 155 or 161 or 165 or 200 or their equivalents with a grade of D or better will meet mathematics proficiency requirements.
+Students who pass Mathematics 155, 161, 165, or 200, or their equivalents with a grade of D or better will meet mathematics proficiency requirements.
 Students who pass English 102 or its equivalent with a grade of D or better will meet English proficiency requirements.